tpogden/tpogden.github.com/about/index.md

 </aside>
  -->

-I run, climb, kayak, hike and like to leave for places I've never gone before.
+I enjoy running, moutaineering, kayaking, hiking and leaving for places I've never gone before.

 I'm not as worried as I look.